vaibhawvipul/vaibhawvipul.github.io/_posts/2025-12-30-FLT-helped-me-find-upper-planes.md

 But ℍ isn't the only fundamental space.
 There's another coordinate system that keeps appearing: the p-adic numbers.

 For each prime p, there's a different way to measure "closeness" of integers.
 In the usual (Archimedean) sense, 1000000 is far from 0.
-But in the 5-adic sense, $5^{10}$ is *extremely* close to 0 — because it's divisible by a high power of 5.
+But in the 5-adic sense, $$5^{10}$$ is *extremely* close to 0 — because it's divisible by a high power of 5.

-This gives you $\mathbb{Q}_p$, the p-adic numbers: a completion of the rationals that's entirely different from ℝ. And $\mathbb{Q}_p$ has its own geometry, its own analysis, its own version of "the upper half-plane" (the p-adic upper half-plane, due to Drinfeld).
+This gives you $$\mathbb{Q}_p$$, the p-adic numbers: a completion of the rationals that's entirely different from ℝ. And $$\mathbb{Q}_p$$ has its own geometry, its own analysis, its own version of "the upper half-plane" (the p-adic upper half-plane, due to Drinfeld).

 Here's what's wild: the full picture of an elliptic curve, or a modular form, or a Galois representation, requires looking at it from *all* these perspectives simultaneously.
 The real place (classical complex analysis on ℍ) and all the p-adic places.
 The mathematical object exists in some higher-dimensional sense, and each prime gives you a different projection.